Equim-chan/mjai-reviewer/README.md

 FLAGS:
     -h, --help              Prints help information
-        --no-open           Do not open the output file after finishing -V, --version           Prints version information
+        --no-open           Do not open the output file after finishing --no-review         Do not review at all.
+Only download and save files -V, --version           Prints version information
         --without-viewer    Do not include log viewer in the generated HTML report